-As the land manager, the City's obligations are to establish a need and find alternatives for the use or development that avoid impacts to native vegetation in line with the objectives of the Native Vegetation Management Framework.
+As land manager, the City's obligations are to avoid impacts to native vegetation in line with the objectives of the Native Vegetation Management Framework.

 An assessment of the existing facilities, provision standards, benchmarking, changes in population and current and future demand indicate that the existing provision of sporting infrastructure at Portarlington Recreation Reserve is largely sufficient to meet future need.
 The assessment indicates that any new infrastructure for active sport can be met within the active sport and recreation precinct.
 A range of other recreation opportunities can be undertaken in the passive recreation area including walking, dog walking, running, trail running, cycling, nature appreciation and bird watching.